axesup/combate/Client-models.md

-Documents from the database are loaded into the system through [Backbone](http://backbonejs.org/) [Models](http://backbonejs.org/#Model) and [Collections](http://backbonejs.org/#Collection).
-These are extended in the CocoModel class.
-There's also the Supermodel class which coordinates the loading and populating of these models.
+Documents from the database are loaded into the application through [Backbone](http://backbonejs.org/) [Models](http://backbonejs.org/#Model) and [Collections](http://backbonejs.org/#Collection).
+These are extended in the [CocoModel class](https://github.com/codecombat/codecombat/blob/master/app/models/CocoModel.coffee).
+There's also the [SuperModel class](https://github.com/codecombat/codecombat/blob/master/app/models/SuperModel.coffee) which coordinates the loading and populating of these models.

-## Supermodel

-This class uses [JSON-Schema](https://github.com/codecombat/codecombat/wiki/JSON-Schema) to figure out, for a given model, what other models ought to be loaded.
-The logic for this is spread between Supermodel.coffee and CocoModel.coffee.
-This is used, for example, to load all documents required for a given Level model.

 ## Saving